vtex-apps/auth-challenge/docs/README.md

-# Challenge Block
+# Auth Challenge

-> Challenge that checks if a user is logged in to view the content
+> Challenge for Store Framework that checks if a user is logged in to view the content

 ## Usage